thijsw/eddy-editor/README.md

 ### Custom toolbar component with reactive state

-For a toolbar that reflects the current formatting at the cursor, create a component that injects the editor context and uses the `useEditorState` composable:
+For a toolbar that reflects the current formatting at the cursor, create a component that receives the slot props and uses the `useEditorState` composable:

 ```vue
 <!-- MyToolbar.vue -->